shift19/shopify-remix-vite/README.md

 - Upgrade your node version to v20.10 or higher.
 - Update your `Dockerfile` to pull `FROM node:20-alpine` instead of `node:18-alpine`

+### "nbf" claim timestamp check failed

+This error will occur of the `nbf` claim timestamp check failed.
+This is because the JWT token is expired.
+If you  are consistently getting this error, it could be that the clock on your machine is not in sync with the server.

+To fix this ensure you have enabled `Set time and date automatically` in the `Date and Time` settings on your computer.

 ## Benefits